7 Games Like Apex Legends

 The setup doesn’t seem particularly original on paper, but the player characters are the core of what makes Overwatch original — and what makes it similar to MOBA games.
 You can choose from 32 different heroes, each of which falls into three distinct roles: Damage, Tank, and Support.

-All of them are unique, and beautifully designed — and they play against each other in all kinds of unique ways.
+All of them are unique, and beautifully designed, and they play against each other in all kinds of unique ways.
 This is one of the best shooter games on Switch and other platforms by a mile, and fans of games like Apex Legends are sure to love it.

 Call of Duty: Warzone

 Fast forward to 2020, and Call of Duty: Warzone would come out guns blazing.
-Despite being the most recent entry to the club, it quickly climbed to the top of the battle royale ladder.
-And sure, it borrowed plenty of design choices from its competition — but Warzone also implemented a bunch of great quality-of-life features that made it many people’s favorite map-shrinking shooter.
+Despite being the most recent entry to the club, it quickly climbed to the top of the ladder.
+And sure, it borrowed plenty of design choices from its competition, but Warzone also implemented a bunch of great features that made it many people’s favorite map-shrinking shooter.

 For instance, unlike many of its peers, Warzone doesn’t make looting much of a fuss.
 You won’t find yourself fiddling with endless ammo caches and types, attachments, and weapons, all in an effort to min-max your way to victory with equipment.